bdorney/CMS_GEM_Analysis_Framework/README.txt

     # 4.e.
 Configuration Files
     # --------------------------------------------------------

-    Two configuration files are require to run the analyzeUniformity exectuable.
+    Two configuration files are require to run the frameworkMain exectuable.
 The first is the amoreSRS mapping file.
 The second is the Analysis Config file.
 Examples of both files have been included in the $GEM_BASE/config directory